 AS3 Performance plate

 AS3 Performance list a 4mm aluminium bash plate on their web site (£180).
-Not available yet however, and it’s unclear if it attaches to the engine.
-And doesn’t covers the crap flap area.
+Attaches to the same points as the original part.
+Note that it doesn’t covers the crap flap area.
+Watch this detailed install video about it.

 Rade/Garage carbon plate